PDC-support/arrhenius-benchmarks/GROMACS/stmv_gmx_v2/readme.md

 Benchmark performance FOM is ns/day and must be measured in a simulation (post counter reset) of at least least 15 minutes wall-time.

-Performance should be measured in a strong scaling study, that is the benchmark must be run on the smallest number of nodes on which the benchmark can be executed (expected to be one) increasing the number of nodes until the peak performance is reached and the
+Performance must be measured in a strong scaling study, that is the benchmark must be run on the smallest number of nodes on which the benchmark can be executed (expected to be one) increasing the number of nodes until the peak performance is reached and the